Airflow Anti-Slavery and Human Trafficking Statement 2022

 Our supply chain includes purchasing materials, sub-contract manufacturing, design consultants, environmental and other associated trades and services connected with manufacturing and ventilation.

 As one of the UK's largest ventilation manufacturers, we work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.

 Our Policies on Slavery and Human Trafficking

-We are committed to ensuring that there is no modern slavery, servitude and forced compulsory labour or human trafficking in our supply chains or in any part of our business.
-Our Anti-Slavery Policy reflects our commitment to implementing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains or in any part of our business.
+We are committed to ensuring that there is no modern slavery, servitude and forced compulsory labour or human trafficking in our supply chains or any part of our business.
+Our Anti-Slavery Policy reflects our commitment to implementing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains or any part of our business.

 Our Senior Management help to ensure that our Anti-Slavery Policy is complied with and to manage concerns or breaches.

 As part of our initiative to identify and mitigate risk, we are developing systems to ensure our supply chain and those who work for us implement our policy.